SiMuR-UO/uniovi-simur-wearablepermed-hmc/README.md

 > Uniovi Simur WearablePerMed HMC.

-## Scaffold your project
+## Scaffold your project from scratch

 - **STEP01**: Install PyScaffold and pyscaffoldext-markdown extension

-     - You can install PyScaffold and extensions using a virtual environment:
+     - You can install PyScaffold and extensions globally in your systems but ins recomendes use a virtual environment:

           Craate a temp folder and use a virtual environment to install PyScaffold tool and scaffold your project.
-Later will copy the results under the git folder and remove the last temporal folder
+Later will copy the results under the final git folder and remove the last temporal one:

           ```
           $ mkdir temp